BFS Highlighted in Nasdaq, Yahoo! Finance Coverage of Setting Investment Goals and Priorities for 2024

 Christopher T. Sargent

 As a research analyst in our Portland, ME, office, Christopher is responsible for researching and analyzing specific companies, building financial models, and assisting the portfolio management teams with high conviction investment ideas and custom client solutions.
+Christopher serves as the lead portfolio manager on several accounts.
+Christopher is a Chartered Market Technician®.

 Subscribe